Police-Data-Accessibility-Project/pdap.io/content/pages/1-index.md

     items:
       - content:
           - type: paragraph
             text: Local law enforcement data is hidden in the corners of the internet, obfuscated by bureaucracy, and only accessible via low quality user experiences.
 It's difficult for data scientists, journalists, and ordinary citizens to access, consolidate, and use the data.
-The simple act of collecting the data in one place creates an **unprecedented starting point for full-scale analysis** of our criminal justice system.
+The simple act of collecting the data in one place creates an <b>unprecedented starting point for full-scale analysis</b> of our criminal justice system.
           - type: paragraph
             text: Our goals are to ease data collection, standardize formats from disparate sources, store the data to archival standards, and facilitate open source software analytics.
 Our data is publicly available, free of charge.
           - type: paragraph
-            text: We speculate that the **key audience is data scientists and journalists**.
+            text: We speculate that the <b>key audience is data scientists and journalists</b>.
 They do the analysis, and are the critical channel for information to flow from police organizations to policymakers and the general public.
 The platform will also benefit broader swathes of the population, such as academics, government oversight bodies, elected officials, and the law enforcement agencies themselves.
           - type: action
             action: SubscriptionButton
             actionText: Subscribe to our newsletter